The Traffic Division processes adult and juvenile traffic and minor offense matters noted below:

 An appeal may be filed within 30 days only after being found guilty in a court trial.
 New evidence is not accepted on appeal.
 The Appellate Court's decision addresses the evidence offered and decisions made at the time of the trial.
 The court clerks are not authorized to give legal advice; therefore, if you need assistance in completing your appeal packet, you must contact an attorney.

-For California Courts Traffic Online Forms Click Here
+For California Courts Traffic Online Forms Click Here.

 You may, without a previously scheduled court appearance or previously posting the bail amount due, appear at the clerk’s office and request to be scheduled for an arraignment before a judicial officer on the same day.
 “Walk-in” arraignment hearings are held in the Marina Division.

 The following information explains what you need to do to be scheduled for “walk-in” court:

 The Marina Court holds court sessions on Mondays, Tuesdays, Wednesdays and Fridays, excluding court holidays.
 There is no court held on Thursdays in the Marina Division.